Center For Experimental Education in Economics

 - Ability to work with a large degree of independence

-Advanced (second year college-level) proficiency in Madarin
+- Advanced (second-year college-level) proficiency in Mandarin.

 The student must be eligible to travel to China and must have a passport valid until at least March 2018.
 The student will likely need to get an F (visitor) visa to China and will be responsible for obtaining that visa him or herself.
 REAP will advise on visa procedures.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
 FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends average $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.
-If you have additional financial constraints that you think may prevent you from participating in this program, please contact Katie Kuruc directly.
+If you have additional financial constraints that you think may prevent you from participating in this program, please contact Gina Gonzales directly.